keklarup/WebScraping/README.md

 print(html)
 ```
 If you fed urlopen a valid url, you should print something along the lines of:

 ```python
 <http.client.HTTPResponse object at many-numbers-and-letters>
 ```

-## Downloading many pages
+## Patterns for Downloading many pages

-Doing this for just 1 page makes no sense.
-But often the pages you'll want to scrape have some pattern in their urls.
-For example, if they are daily records of weather, they might have the date in the url directly:
+Writing a web scraper for a single page makes no sense.
+But often the many pages you'll want to scrape have some pattern in their urls.
+For example, these urls lead to pages with historical daily weather data for Eugene OR.
+The day in question is explicitly stated in the url:

 >https://www.wunderground.com/history/airport/KEUG/2016/01/05/DailyHistory.htmlreq_city=Eugene&req_state=OR&req_statename=Oregon&reqdb.zip=97404&reqdb.magic=1&reqdb.wmo=99999